Sunlight and Vitamin D3 for Brain Health

 Vitamin D is more Hormone than Vitamin:

-Vitamin D more resembles a hormone than vitamin by function.
+Vitamin D more resembles a hormone than a vitamin by function.
 Hormones are chemical messengers that interact with cell receptors to produce specific biological responses.
 Calcitriol, the active form of Vitamin D, is arguably the most powerful hormone in the body.
 It has the ability to activate over 1,000 genes which is roughly 5% of the human genome (1).

 There are vitamin D receptors throughout the central nervous system and critical regions of the brain including the hippocampus.
-Researchers have concluded that vitamin D activates and deactivates enzymes in the brain and cerebrospinal fluid that are involved in nerve growth, synaptic density and neurotransmitter synthesis (2).
+Researchers have concluded that vitamin D activates and deactivates enzymes in the brain and cerebrospinal fluid that are involved in nerve growth, synaptic density, and neurotransmitter synthesis (2).

 Vitamin D3 is also shown to boost glutathione production in the neuronal cells protecting them from damage inflicted by oxidative stress.
 Vitamin D also helps to modulate the immune system to reduce inflammation throughout the body (3).